 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

 The Measurement Setup ID field indicates a measurement setup ID to identify operational attributes of the corresponding sensing measurement instances.
-The measurement setup ID is set by a sensing initiator, the tuple <Sensing initiator’s MAC address, Measurement Setup ID> is used to identify a specific measurement setup.

 The Measurement Setup ID in the Sensing Measurement Setup Response frame transmitted by a sensing responder is set to the value in the corresponding Sensing Measurement Setup Request frame that it received.